Developer Guide

 Expected: Orders in the order card will be displayed from newest to oldest. - Test case: Enter

-Expected: Result display displays an invalid command format message with the specifications of the correctsorto
+Expected: Result display displays an invalid command format message with the specifications of the correctsortocommand format.

 - Prerequisites: List all orders using the